 Cfengine and Chef aren’t very similar at all, outside of both applications embracing the concept of Single Copy Nirvana.

-For history of Chef, where it came from and how it evolved, watch these two (short) videos:
+For a history of Chef, where it came from and how it evolved, watch these two (short) videos: